Welcome to the Penn State Smeal MBA Program!

 - Purchase your laptop (June)

 - 2016 Laptop Recommendations - Students entering the MBA Program are required to have their own laptop for coursework.
 Students must have their laptop in hand by the first day of Orientation.
-Please review our section on Laptop Specifications for more details regarding your laptop and the requirements it needs to meet for our program.
+Please review our section on Laptop Specifications as well as our IT Handout for more details regarding your laptop and the requirements it needs to meet for our program.

 - Purchase Football Tickets (June)